basant-kumar/ParkingLot/README.md

 # ParkingLot System
-This project implements a fully automatic parking lot system which will keep track of the cars parked inside and give the parking ticket to the car driver.
-The system is opitmized in such way that car driver gets the empty slot which nearest to the entry point to park the car.
+This project implements a fully automatic parking lot system which will keep track of the cars parked inside the parking lot and give the parking ticket to the car's driver.
+The system is opitmized in such way that car's driver gets the empty slot which is nearest to the entry point to park the car.

 ---
 ## Requirements